TylerSmith72/OpenGL_Ferris-Wheel/README.md

 # Ferris Wheel in OpenGL
 This project was made for my university coursework, using OpenGL to create a fairground ride from scratch.
+This included camera movement, lighting, collisions, and ride movement

 ![Cover Image](wheel.png)